• Skip to primary navigation

 You can raise pheasant chicks in the brooder and transfer them to flight pens or grow-out pens when they are 5 – 8 weeks old.

-Remember, they are vulnerable to nest predators such as foxes and corvids.
 Also, these game birds need large enclosures and controlled breeding to prevent aggression.

-Meat Quality: White and dark, lean, dry and flavorful
+Meat Quality: White and dark, lean, dry, and flavorful

 Egg Production: 40 – 60 dark brown, light brown, olive, and blue eggs